-David A. Silverman, MD-Dr. Silverman has been a Trustee of the Trust for over 20 years and of the Board of the mutual funds of Baron Investment Funds Trust for 36 years.
+David A. Silverman, MD-Dr. Silverman has been a Trustee of the Trust for over 21 years and of the Board of the mutual funds of Baron Investment Funds Trust for over 37 years.
 In addition to his tenure as a Trustee of the Baron mutual funds, Dr. Silverman was a Director of the New York Blood Center from 1999 to 2008.
-He has also been a Physician and Faculty of New York University School of Medicine from 1976 to the present.
+He has been attending physician at NYU/Langone Medical Center and a member of the faculty of the New York University School of Medicine since 1976.
 He has been President of Harley Street Medical, P.C. since 2021.

-Alejandro (Alex) Yemenidjian-Mr. Yemenidjian has been a Trustee of the Trust for over 16 years and the Board of the mutual funds of Baron Investment Funds Trust for over 17 years.
+Alejandro (Alex) Yemenidjian-Mr. Yemenidjian has been a Trustee of the Trust for over 17 years and the Board of the mutual funds of Baron Investment Funds Trust for over 18 years.
 In addition to his tenure as a Trustee of the Baron mutual funds, Mr. Yemenidjian is Chairman of the Board and Chief Executive Officer of GAST Enterprises, Ltd. (investment company), and is Non-Executive Chairman of the Board and chairman of the compensation committee of Guess?, Inc. (clothing retailer).
 He served as a Director of Regal Entertainment Group (movie theatre operator), a public company, from 2005 to 2018, and was the Chairman and CEO of Tropicana Las Vegas, a hotel and casino company, from 2009 to 2015.
+Mr. Yemenidjian also previously served as Chairman & CEO of Metro-Goldwyn-Meyer, Inc. and as President of MGM Resorts International.
 Mr. Yemenidjian is a CPA and has experience preparing, auditing, analyzing, and evaluating financial statements.

 Abraham (Avi) Nachmany-Mr. Nachmany was an Advisory Board Member of the Trust and the Board of the Baron mutual funds of Baron Investment Funds Trust from May of 2019 to May of 2020 and has been a Trustee of the Trust and the Board of the Baron mutual funds of Baron Investment Funds Trust since May of 2020.
 In addition to his tenure as a Trustee of the Baron mutual funds, Mr. Nachmany is currently an independent mutual fund industry consultant and advisor.
-He co-founded Strategic Insight, a thought leadership and business intelligence firm for industry leaders, where he served in various capacities until his retirement in 2015 (including Director of Research for over 20 years).
+In 1986, he co-founded Strategic Insight, a thought leadership and business intelligence firm for mutual fund industry leaders, where he served in various capacities until his retirement in 2015 (including Director of Research for over 20 years).